Vermonster/fhir-kit-models/README.md

 ```

 Command `c` will jump to your breakpoint and `repl` to read and evaluate code
-within the current context.Read more about the available commands in the
+within the current context.
+Read more about the available commands in the
 [node debugger api](https://nodejs.org/api/debugger.html#debugger_stepping)
 and the
 [REPL api](https://nodejs.org/api/repl.html#repl_commands_and_special_keys).